 The auditorium’s music, literature, theatre and film programme highlights the wealth and diversity of Jewish culture.

-20,000 books and more than 3,000 audio-visual documents can be freely consulted in the mahJ’s media library, an unparalleled source of information on the art and cultures of Judaism.
+20,000 books and more than 3,000 audio-visual documents can be freely consulted in the mahJ’s library, an unparalleled source of information on the art and cultures of Judaism.

 The mahJ bookshop has a range of 5,000 titles on art, history, literature, philosophy and Jewish culture.
 Among them, you'll find a section of books in English as well as CD and DVD.